davidyuan666/CodeGenReasoning/README.md

 - Converting the text to embeddings with the OpenAI API
 - Plotting the embeddings sequentially with t-SNE

-Here's what it looks like when R1 answers a question (in this case "Describe how a bicycle works."):
+Here's what it looks like when R1 answers a question (in this case "Implement a binary tree search algorithm."):

 | |
 |---------|